ivy-llc/ivy/docs/overview/contributing/setting_up.rst

       pip install git+https://github.com/unifyai/ivy.git

 #.
-If you want to set up a local repository, you can do so by following :ref:`this guide <overview/contributing/setting_up:Forking and cloning the repo>`
+Or else, if you want to set up a local repository, you can do so by following :ref:`this guide <overview/contributing/setting_up:Forking and cloning the repo>`
    as explained above and install the required development dependencies by running:

    .. code-block:: none